College of Agriculture, Pantnagar

 The College of Agriculture, Pantnagar, India, is a constituent of Govind Ballabh Pant University of Agriculture & Technology, Pantnagar.
 It was opened on 17 November 1960 when Jawaharlal Nehru, the first Prime Minister of India, inaugurated the university.
 It has a triple mandate of teaching, research and extension.

 The college has more than 200 faculty members engaged in agricultural sciences.
 The college has played a role in the Green Revolution in the country.
-More than 185 varieties of crops like cereals, pulses, oilseeds, forages, fruits and vegetables, etc. have been released.
+More than 185 varieties of crops like cereals, pulses, oilseeds, forages, fruits and vegetables have been released.
 The 4 year Bachelor of Science in Agriculture (BScAg) is the flagship course of the college.